 Music has an incredible power to heal and inspire, which is why we need your help to fund our project.
 We want to bring together 50 young refugees living in Leicester, Bristol & Birmingham to rehearse and perform a specially commissioned piece of music.
-These rehearsals will culminate in a series of performances as part of National Refugee Week.
-We will then bring the participants together for a week of music making alongside European Youth Music’s established orchestra.
+These rehearsals will culminate in a concert in Leicester Cathedral on the 3rd of August as part of National Refugee Week.
+We want to bring the participants together for a week's course alongside European Youth Music’s orchestra.
 To enable the young refugees to attend this course we need funding for their transport to the course, the residential fees and support staff.
 Whilst on the music course, the young refugees will be interacting with other young refugees from other countries, young musicians from all over the world and be guided by professional musicians.
 We are also commissioning a new piece for orchestra and choir, which will take inspiration from the refugees and their journeys.
 This will be the climax of the final concert.

 What we'll deliver: